tamtakoe/validators-constructor/README.md

             return 'is too long (maximum is %{comparedValue})';
         }
     },
-    maxlength: 'maxLength', //alias for `maxLength`
+    lengthMax: 'maxLength', //alias for `maxLength`

     //Validate by several params
     range: function(value, options) {